General Guide

 Renamer.ai desktop app screenshot (image: renamer.ai)

 Renamer.ai offers both a desktop application and a web interface.
 The desktop app integrates with your local file system and includes Magic Folders for automatic renaming.
-It supports 30+ formats with OCR technology.
+Its current batch renamer page emphasizes local-device handling, preview, one-click undo, and 25+ file types with OCR/document analysis.

 Strengths: